EugenMayer/opnsense-starterkit/README.md

 ## WAT

-Create a **deployable image** of opensense for **google compute** or **AWS EC**.
+Create a **deployable image** of opensense for virtualbox/kvm, **google compute** or **AWS EC**.
-You build from the offiicial iso, so no tampering with the files.
-A customer config.xml is deployed so you can SSH boot into your box, see "after deployed" to see what you need to revert so you are back to the default
+You build from the official iso (which you download yourself), so no tampering with the files.
+A custom `http/config.xml` is pre-deployed so you can SSH into your box after the first boot, see "after deployed" to see what you need to revert so you are back to the default.

 You will build using [Packer](https://www.packer.io/docs/installation.html)

 ## requirements
  - Install [Packer](https://www.packer.io/docs/installation.html)
- - You need to download the opnsense.iso (16.7) and unpack it into this repo as opnsense.iso
+ - You need to download the opnsense.iso (17.7) and unpack it into this repo as opnsense.iso

 ```
 wget https://opnsense.c0urier.net/releases/17.7/OPNsense-17.7.5-OpenSSL-dvd-amd64.iso.bz2